Vatsim-Scandinavia/controlcenter/README.md

 The project is open source and contains some restirctions.
 Read the [LICENSE.md](LICENSE.md) for details.

+**Remember to watch this repository to get notified of our patches and updates!*

 ## Prerequisites
 - An environment that can host PHP websites, such as Apache, Ngnix or similar.
 - [Laravel 8 Requirements](https://laravel.com/docs/8.x/deployment#server-requirements)